International Trade Organization: Havana Charter

 The founding document of the ITO was negotiated in Cuba from November 1947 to March 1948.
-The Havana Charter (formally the "Final Act of the United Nations Conference on Trade and Employment") provided for the establishment of the ITO, and set out the basic rules for international trade and other international economic matters.
+The Havana Charter (formally the "Final Act of the United Nations Conference on Trade and Employment") provided for the establishment of the ITO and set out the basic rules for international trade and other international economic matters.
 It was signed by 56 countries on March 24, 1948.
 It allowed for international cooperation and rules against anti-competitive business practices.

-The Charter, proposed by John Maynard Keynes, was to establish the ITO and a financial institution called the International Clearing Union (ICU), and an international currency; the bancor.
+The Charter, proposed by John Maynard Keynes, sought to establish the ITO and a financial institution called the International Clearing Union (ICU), and an international currency; the bancor.
 The Havana Charter institutions were to stabilize trade by encouraging nations to "net zero", with trade surplus and trade deficit both discouraged.
 This negative feedback was to be accomplished by allowing nations overdraft equal to half the average value of the country's trade over the preceding five years, with interest charged on both surplus and deficit.

 Failure in United States Congress

 The Charter never came into force, in part because in 1950 the United States government announced that it would not submit the treaty to the United States Senate for ratification.
 While repeatedly submitted to the US Congress, the charter was never approved.
 The most usual argument against the new organization was that it would be involved into internal economic issues.
-On December 6, 1950 President Truman announced that he would no longer seek Congressional approval of the ITO Charter.
+On December 6, 1950, President Truman announced that he would no longer seek Congressional approval of the ITO Charter.
 Because of the American rejection of the Charter, no other state ratified the treaty.
 Elements of the Charter would later become part of the General Agreement on Tariffs and Trade (GATT).